joaoventura/pybridge/README.md

 size of the data consumed by your app.
 For best performance, consider using only bytecode compiled files inside the zip file (check [this script](https://github.com/flatangle/flatlib/blob/master/scripts/build.py) for ideas how to automatically build bytecode compiled zip files).

+## License

+You can use this project if you want, a simple acknowledgment is enough but not required.